 How am I displaying the opt-in?

 Again, think about the user experience.
-When deciding how to deliver and display your opt-in notifications, consider what it will look like within your app’s UI.
+When deciding how to deliver and display your opt-in notifications, consider what it will look like within your app’s UI on the user’s device.

 A simple in-app, full-screen opt-in prompt is often the go-to delivery method for smartphone apps.
 As an app publisher, you’re helping ensure that your users get the experience they want, without them having to manually search through their phones to find the right opt-in settings.